Elisha Perkins: Career

+Death and legacy

 Shortly before his death Elisha Perkins also invented purported antiseptic medicine and used it for dysentery and sore throat.
 Perkins also claimed to have discovered a cure for yellow fever.
 This consisted of vinegar with muriate of soda which he tested in New York City during an outbreak in 1799.
 The cure had no effect and Perkins contracted the fever and died.

 After Perkins' death, British physicians began to have doubts about his tractors.
 In 1799, Dr. John Haygarth conducted a test in which he treated five rheumatic patients with wooden tractors that were made to resemble the metallic ones.
 Four of them reported that the pain was relieved.
 The next day the patients were treated with metallic tractors with the same results.
 Dr. Haygarth reported on his findings in a publication entitled On the Imagination as a Cause & as a Cure of Disorders of the Body.
 Attempts to use the tractors to cure animals proved futile.

 By this time, Perkins had numerous influential supporters and the sale of the tractors continued.
 In 1803, Thomas Green Fessenden published his poem "Terrible Tractoration" in favor of Perkins and as a satire on other physicians.
 Perkins' son died in 1810.
 After that the popularity of the tractors began to wane.

 In 1932, Morris Fishbein commented that "[u]nfortunately no one has yet been able to determine whether Elisha Perkins was merely a somewhat deluded physician or actually a great impostor."

 Perkins was the father of Sarah Bushnell Perkins, who is remembered for her pastels.